 There is a lot of competition out there for properties.
 Be truthful.
 Saying you do not have a pet, or that you do not intend to have a partner living with you when you really do may not seem like big issues, but they are likely to catch up with you.
 And as with pretty much everything else in life, honesty is the best policy when you are wanting to be a good tenant, and it all starts with your application.

 MAKE SURE YOU READ IT!
 Knowing what you are agreeing to before you sign your agreement is crucial for being a good tenant.
-There may be something in there that you wouldn not otherwise know to adhere to, such as noise regulations that state you can’t play loud music after 10pm or rules around how to make sure you get your deposit back at the end of your tenancy.
+There may be something in there that you would not otherwise know to adhere to, such as noise regulations that state you can not play loud music after 10:00pm or rules around how to make sure you get your deposit back at the end of your tenancy.
 The more well versed you are in the (legally-binding) agreement between you and your landlord, the better tenant you are going to be.

 Before you get the keys to your property, you should sign a tenancy agreement.
 This document sets out the expectations of both you and your landlord.
 One right you have is to see the property’s Energy Performance Certificate (EPC).
 This tells you how energy efficient the home is on a scale from A to G and lets you know how costly it will be to heat and light.
 Seeing this certificate can help you to budget more accurately.
 Legally, as of April 2018, all rental properties must achieve a rating of at least E before a new tenancy is granted.

 be protected from unfair eviction and unfair rental increases